 Just to be clear, this is still only a proposal for now, but all signs point to it being approved by FESCo, a key governing body within the Fedora Project that oversees various technical decisions related to the distro’s development.

-In conclusion, Fedora 43 is shaping up to be an exciting release, with several changes on the way, including the introduction of the brand-new RPM 6 package manager.
+In conclusion, Fedora 43 is shaping up to be an exciting release, with several changes on the way, including the introduction of the still-in-development RPM 6 package manager.
 So, there’s a lot to look forward to.